 “Barbecue sauce” is a blanket term that doesn’t necessarily do justice to all the regional styles of BBQ sauce across the country.
 Let’s take a look at the differences among them, from the obvious (white BBQ sauce) to the more subtle (Kansas City style vs Memphis BBQ sauce).

-Summer is nearer its end than its beginning now, but don’t let that bum you out.
-There’s still plenty of time to grill even after Labor Day.
-Or barbecue, if you prefer.
+Summer is just around the corner, which means there’s plenty of time to perfect your grill game.
+Or better your barbecue, if you prefer.
 You ever think about the word “barbecue?”
 It’s a crazy word because it has so many applications.
 It refers to a cooking process, the implement used to cook, a meal, a gathering, and a condiment.
 Holy smokes!
 Maybe it would just be easier to talk about what barbecue isn’t.
 Anyway, I’m going to be narrowing down the subject of this piece to the condiment variation of barbecue—barbecue sauce.